A Small Edge That Translates to Big Gains

 Zeaxanthin is suggested in peer-reviewed literature to be the central macula preference over lutein.
 Dietary and supplemental Zeaxanthin is preferentially deposited at the center of the macula.
 If the diet is deficient in zeaxanthin, which most diets are, and supplemental zeaxanthin is not available, the macula preference for zeaxanthin is so strong the body will convert a small amount of dietary lutein to a similar molecule called meso-zeaxanthin in an attempt to supply the eye with pigment that best protects the macula.
 Meso zeaxanthin is not found anywhere in the body, except in the eye.

-Studies on sports performance have now been done on baseball players and young adults that clearly suggest zeaxanthin, and lutein to a lesser extent, improves visual performance in athletics by improving glare disability, discomfort, contrast, visibility and temporal processing speed.
+Studies on sports performance have now been done on baseball players and young adults that clearly suggest zeaxanthin, and lutein to a lesser extent supports visual performance in athletics.

 Beta-carotene has the ability to convert to retinol, if the vitamin A liver stores are deficient, which they are in many older people.
 Vitamin A deficiency can be responsible for night driving problems in the older population.